cancelei/Math-magicians2/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- Implement Functional Components.
+- Implement API / Fetch.
-- Use different React Hooks.
 - Implement more features.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>